Riya922003/Sonore-Music-Streaming-/README.md

 Please follow the existing code style and add tests for new functionality.
 If you intend to make a large change, open an issue first to discuss the design.

-## Tests

-Run tests with:
-- For server:
-  cd server
-  npm test
-- For client:
-  cd client
-  npm test

-Use `npm run test:watch` for interactive development if supported.

 ## Deployment

 Common deployment approaches: